-Amdocs is a leading provider of software and services for communications, Pay TV, entertainment and media industry service providers in developed countries and emerging markets.
-We develop, implement and manage software and services associated with business support systems (BSS), operational support systems (OSS), open network solutions and big data analytics to enable service providers to efficiently and cost-effectively introduce new products and services, such as mobile financial services, process orders, monetize data, support new business models and generally enhance their understanding of their customers.
-We refer to these products, systems and services collectively as customer experience solutions because of the crucial impact they have on the service providers' end-user experience.
+Amdocs is a leading provider of software and services for more than 350 communications, Pay TV, entertainment and media industry service providers in developed countries and emerging markets.
+We develop, implement and manage software and services associated with business support systems (BSS), operational support systems (OSS), the service-driven network and other network solutions, entertainment offerings and digital solutions to enable service providers to efficiently and cost-effectively introduce new products and services, process orders, monetize data, support new business models and generally enhance their understanding of their customers.
+We refer to these products, systems and services collectively as customer experience solutions (CES) because of the crucial impact they have on the service providers' end-user experience.

-We believe the demand for our customer experience solutions is driven by our clients continued transformation into digital service providers that provide wireless access services, content and apps on any device through digital channels.
+We believe the demand for our customer experience solutions is driven by our clients continued transformation into digital service providers to provide wireless access services, content and apps on any device through digital channels.
 Regardless of whether service providers are bringing their first offerings to market, scaling for growth, consolidating systems or transforming the way they do business, we believe that they seek to differentiate themselves by delivering a customer experience that is simple, personal, contextual and valuable at every point of interaction and across all channels.